SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 narrative through any means necessary.
 Let's call the instigators of such methods '[Trolls](http://www.urbandictionary.com/define.php?term=troll)'.
 The second approach is based on hard work, research, a nuanced view of reality in the service of the pursuit of scientific truth.
-This less-popular, more long-term (and therefore more powerful) approach diligence, honesty, intelligence, and patience.
+This less-popular, more long-term (and therefore more powerful) approach requires diligence, honesty, intelligence, and patience.
 To emphasize the contrast with the formerly-mentioned misbeggoten misinformationists, I here propose that we call people pursuing this endeavor 'Wizards'.
 Thus, somewhat, in the spirit of pure geekiness, we frame the argument as a perrenial war of political storytelling between two factions: wizards and trolls.